'I always recommend they leave' - Bielsa on Flores' new job and staff ambitions

 “The people who work assisting the principal manager, they have to have the characteristics that a manager has,” he said.

+“The great virtues that Corberan and Flores have don’t have anything to do with their passage here.
+They’re people who have constructed themselves.”

-Bielsa's coaching staff, which has been referred to as the 'iron circle' due to their loyalty to him and his methods, work in relative obscurity.
-Little is known about the influence they have had at Leeds individually and they do not speak to the media but Bielsa sees a future for them beyond the walls of Thorp Arch.
+Bielsa’s coaching staff, which has been referred to as the ‘iron circle’ owing to their loyalty to him and his methods, work in relative obscurity.
+Little is known about the influence they have had at Leeds individually, and they do not speak to the media, but Bielsa sees a future for them beyond the walls of Thorp Arch.